 STEP 3.
 Good design

 Keep it simple; don’t overcrowd it with a lot of information.
-Our banner maker offers many free templates to help you get inspired.
+Our banner creator offers many free templates to help you get inspired.
 You don’t need to have your business address, phone number, and a detailed description of what you do.

 Keep the design simple, use solid colors or subtle gradients and clear, professional images.
 Multi-colored gradients and low-quality images will make your ad look unprofessional.
 At the same time, they undermine confidence in your products and services.